Canarreos Archipelago: Geography

-It comprises roughly 350 islets, and is almost as long as the Florida Keys.

-By far the largest island of the archipelago is Isla de la Juventud, while the second largest is Cayo Largo del Sur.
+It comprises roughly 350 islands and islets, and is almost as long as the Florida Keys.
+By far the largest island of the archipelago is Isla de la Juventud, with an area of 2200 km2, while the second largest is Cayo Largo del Sur, covering 37 km2.
+The latter is the largest sand cay in the Caribbean, with 16 mi of sandy beaches.